AutarkLabs/open-enterprise/CONTRIBUTING.md

 Please feel free to direct questions or requests for general help in the [Aragon Planning riot channel](https://riot.im/app/#/room/#aragon-planning:matrix.org).

+### ZenHub Board

+The ZenHub board is broken down into the following columns:

+- **New Issues**: Unsorted issues

+- **Icebox**: Issues that are low in priority or may be revisited in the future.

+- **Backlog**: Issues with high priority, ready to be worked on.

+- **Breakdown | WIP**: Issues being defined.
+This can be accomplished by annotations on implementation strategy, accompanied by unit tests.

+- **Breakdown | Done**: Issues that have been defined, awaiting transition to implementation pipeline.

+- **Implementation | WIP**: Changes undergoing implementation.

+- **Track**: Issues that are temporarily frozen, until their blockers/dependencies are resolved.

+- **Implementation | Done**: Changes that have been implemented and have full test coverage, awaiting transition to Review/QA pipeline.

+- **Review/QA**: Open pull requests that are "author ready" and awaiting/undergoing review.

+- **Closed**: Issues that have been resolved or deprecated.

 ### Pull Request Process

 Install the [ZenHub for Github](https://chrome.google.com/webstore/detail/zenhub-for-github/ogcgkffhplmphkaahpmffcafajaocjbd?hl=en-US) chrome extension.